Ayron Jones: Musical style and influences

 Ayron Jones's music is described as a mixture of blues, hip-hop, grunge, hard rock and soul.
 Jones himself once described his own sound as "like if Michael Jackson played guitar like Jimi Hendrix in Kurt Cobain's band".

 Jones cites the beat as the most important aspect in his approach to songwriting and says he wants his sound to be representative of Seattle.
 When asked about the usage of noise in his music, he said that he had "developed this theory that what captivates people about an instrument or tone are the imperfections, because that’s the true reflection of human nature. [...]
 Your imperfections make you perfect."

 Jones's playing style has been compared to Gary Clark Jr.'s and Stevie Ray Vaughan's and his singing style has been compared to Michael Jackson's.

 He cites Hendrix, Freddie King, B.B.
 King, Roy Buchanan, Mike McCready, Kim Thayil and Cobain as guitar influences and Vaughan, Stevie Wonder, Dr. Dre, Rage Against the Machine, Nirvana, Soundgarden, Pearl Jam, Derek Trucks and Michael Jackson as general music influences.

 Personal life and other activities

-Jones is married and has four children.
-Since 2017, he resides in Alki Beach, after living in the Central District for all his life until then.
+Jones is married and has five children.
+Since 2017, he resides in Alki Beach, after living in the Central District until then.

 Jones played for the same Ultimate Frisbee team as Sean Foreman (3OH!3) in the 2004 World Championship in Finland.